reverentgeek/blog/src/site/presentations.md

 ## Bio

 David is a family man, musician, illustrator, software developer, and Microsoft MVP living in North Georgia.
-He is currently a Senior Developer Advocate for Okta, runs on a high-octane mixture of caffeine and JavaScript, and is made entirely of bacon.
+He currently leads Developer Relations at ActiveCampaign, runs on a high-octane mixture of caffeine and JavaScript, and is made entirely of bacon.

 <a name="headshots"></a>